• Skip to primary navigation

 Possible Dietary Restrictions?

-This recipe is already a gluten free edible cookie dough and is vegetarian too!
-This protein cookie dough can easily be made vegan and dairy free:
+This recipe is already a gluten-free and vegetarian as written, but can easily be made vegan and dairy-free:

-• To make this into a dairy free and vegan edible cookie dough, you will need to make a few easy substitutions:
+To make this into a dairy free and vegan, you will need to make a few easy substitutions:

-• Replace the butter with a vegan alternative like coconut oil or vegan butter.
+• Replace the butter vegan butter or coconut oil.
 Note: using coconut oil does change the flavor a bit.
 I like it, but it isn’t as classic of a chocolate chip cookie flavor as when butter is used.

 • Replace the vanilla whey protein with a vegan vanilla protein powder.

-• Ensure the chocolate chips you have selected are vegan (I like Enjoy Life brand that is certified to be vegan).
+• Ensure the chocolate chips you’ve selected meet your dietary needs (I like Enjoy Life brand which is certified to be vegan).

 How to Make Edible Protein Cookie Dough